Argo (video game)

-Argo is a free-to-play multiplayer first-person shooter video game developed by Bohemia Interactive.
+Argo was a free-to-play multiplayer first-person shooter video game developed by Bohemia Interactive.
 The initial prototype of the game, Project Argo, was released on 1 November 2016 as part of Bohemia Incubator.
 The game was released as Argo on 22 June 2017.
-On June 26, 2018 the developers announced that official servers are shutting down, only allowing unofficial server support.
+On June 26, 2018, the developers announced that official servers are shutting down, only allowing unofficial server support.
+Servers were shut down on December 15, 2021.

 Gameplay

-Argo is set on a fictional island called Malden (the setting of Bohemia's previous game Operation Flashpoint: Cold War Crisis).
+Argo was set on a fictional island called Malden (the setting of Bohemia's previous game Operation Flashpoint: Cold War Crisis).
 Mercenaries are deployed to Malden by two rival factions and have to fight over the remnants of a crashed space station.
 The game is similar to Arma 3 but is less focused on realism and military simulation.

 Players can choose from multiple game modes.
 There is a mode called "Combat Patrol" in which players can fulfill procedurally generated tasks scattered across the island.
-Another mode "Link" is about fighting on a smaller scale, in which both teams have to hack a central computer.
+Another mode, "Link" is about fighting on a smaller scale, in which both teams have to hack a central computer.
 "Raid" is a battle of attackers and defenders.
 "Clash" is similar to "Link" but fighting takes place on a larger area.

 Argo also features a scenario editor.
 Argo's editor is limited in comparison with Arma 3.